-As described in 2) and 3) below, MOFA's ODA evaluation adopts "Relevance of Policies," "Effectiveness of Results," and "Appropriateness of Processes" as the three criteria for evaluations from development viewpoints and "diplomatic importance" and "diplomatic impact" as the two criteria for evaluations from diplomatic viewpoints.
-Verification items and verification details are set for each criterion, each evaluation item is analyzed based on verification details, and evaluation is conducted in a comprehensive manner.
-The evaluation team formulates the verification items and verification details for each evaluation criterion, referring to (I) and (II) below and taking into account the characteristics of the target ODA policies.
+"Effectiveness of Results," and "Appropriateness of Processes" as the three criteria for evaluations from development viewpoints and "diplomatic importance" and "diplomatic impact" as the two criteria for evaluations from diplomatic viewpoints.
+Evaluation is conducted in a comprehensive manner, as verification items and verification details are set for each criterion, and each evaluation item is analyzed based on verification details.
+The evaluation team formulates the verification items and verification details for each evaluation criterion, taking note of (I) and (II) below and taking into account the characteristics of the target ODA policies, referring to 2) and 3) below.
 The items and details are included in the draft evaluation implementation plan submitted by the team, and finalized after consultation with MOFA and JICA.

 The above evaluation criteria are independent from each other.
-For example, a high/low rating in Effectiveness of Results should not automatically lead to a high/low rating in Appropriateness of Processes.
+For example, a high/low rating in Effectiveness of Results should not automatically lead to a high/low rating in Appropriateness of Processes